watz0n/vsd-hdp/README.md

 Topic: Basics of NMOS Drain current (Id) vs Drain-to-source Voltage (Vds)

 Goals:
 1. Syntax and Parameters for SPICE modelling
 2. Graphically Id to Vds, Id to Vgs relationship from SPICE

+Lecture-Note:
 * Resistive Operation
     * At Vgs>Vt condition with small Vds
     * Affect by Effective Channel Length